X-Men '92: The World is a Vampire

 The Upstarts, a group of evil mutants, are playing a game to find who can hurt the X-Men the most.
-The Von Strucker twins trick The People's Protectorate to attack the X-Men.
-They came to the mansion hunting Maverick, who unbeknownst to them released a computer virus into Cerebro.
-The Von Strucker twins released Alpha Red, the vampire son of Dracula who has been locked up for 50 years after the Soviets made him into a super-soldier, who converted Jubilee and Maverick into vampires, then most of the other students, People's Protectorate and X-Men, into vampires.
-The virus, called Darkhold, in Cerebro converts vampire DNA to remove their weakness against sunlight.
-Dead Girl, immune to the vampires, uses Cerebro to remove the virus.
-The virus's avatar asks her is she wants to delete the vampiric DNA and convert the vampires into humans.
-She is pressured to decide and deletes the vampiric DNA.
-In the end she is happy to have saved her friends, but is racked with irony that humans wish to delete mutant DNA and convert them to humans.
+The Von Strucker twins make their play by tricking The People's Protectorate to attack the X-Men, who come to the mansion hunting Maverick.
+Unbeknownst to them, Maverick was hired by the twins, and released a computer virus named Darkhold into Cerebro.
+The Von Strucker twins then release Alpha Red, the vampire son of Dracula, who had been experimented on by the Soviets to become a super-soldier and trapped fifty years prior.
+The escaped vampire converts Jubilee, Maverick, and most of the other students, People's Protectorate, and X-Men into vampires.
+The computer virus in Cerebro converts vampire DNA to remove their weakness against sunlight.
+Dead Girl, immune to the vampires, uses Cerebro to remove the virus and deletes the vampiric DNA.

 During these events, Cyclops and Jean Grey are on vacation in Anchorage, Alaska, but are teleported to the future by Rachel Summers.
 This dystopian future is ruled by Mister Sinister while Apocalypse is conquering the galaxy.
 Rachel tells them she needs their help to defeat Sinister, but it turns out she was helping Sinister harvest their genes to create Nathan Summers in order to defeat Apocalypse.
 In the end, Rachel is racked with guilt and kills Sinister, but drains the last of her Phoenix Force, so Cyclops and Jean are teleported back and Nathan stays with Blaquesmith.